jordanbray/chess/README.md

 * Any added functionality or features that do not break existing applications will involve a MINOR version number change.
 * Any bug fixes or performance improvements that do not affect users will involve a PATCH version change.

+## Requires Rust 1.27 or Greater

+This library requires rust version 1.27 or greater in order to check for the BMI2 instruction-set at compile-time.

 ## Examples

 ### Simple Move Generation